 4xx error after reversal initiation signifies a decline from the card networks or a processing error.
 Retry the request with a new idempotency key.
 Refer to the reversal API docs for further information on HTTP error codes.

-A refund will have a status of
+A refund will have a

 Use the refunds